SharePoint/sp-dev-docs/docs/apis/webhooks/lists/delete-subscription.md

 # Delete a subscription

-Remove a subscription from a SharePoint list.
-After deleting the subscription the subscription will no longer exist and additional notifications will not be delivered.
+Deletes a webhook subscription from a SharePoint list.
+After deleting the subscription notifications will no longer be delivered.

 ## Permissions

-* Only the subscription created by the calling application is able to delete its subscription.
+* A subscription can only be deleted by the application that created it.
 * To delete a subscription the application must have **read-write permissions** to the SharePoint list the subscription exists on.

-## HTTP Request
+## HTTP request

 ```
 DELETE _api/web/lists('list-id')/subscriptions('id')